Cloudiz1/Cloudiz1/README.md

 - and more!

 ## Current Projects
-- Creating a POSIX compliant shell (inspired by fish) in C++.
-Ideally, it should be a drop in replacement for Bash (with fish features, such as autocomplete), but that's very optimistic of me.
+- Creating a POSIX compliant shell (inspired by fish) in Zig.
+Ideally, it should be a drop in replacement for Bash.
-- a blog website
-- an eportfolio to showcase my work!
+- Creating a plinko inspired incremetal game in VanillaJS, HTML, and CSS for Hyland's HyTech Club (Doofenshmirtz repo).